This site and resources will be added to throughout the coming years. All of these resources are provided FREE to the public.

-ORGANIZATION: These resources are organized by grade levels K-5, and at each grade level addressing the seven technology standards from the International Society for Technology in Education (ISTE.org) with the addition of a Basic technology skills category for all ages.
+ORGANIZATION: These resources are organized by grade levels K-5, and at each grade level addressing the seven competencies from MITECS with the addition of a Basic technology skills category for all ages.

-TECHNOLOGY STANDARDS: This resource is guided by the ISTE Standards for Students, is an expansion of the 21things4students.net project.
+TECHNOLOGY STANDARDS: This resource is guided by the ISTE Standards for Students and is an expansion of the 21things4students.net project.
 These resources support the Michigan MITECS competencies.
 Visit the Hot Topics Introducing the Standards Page.

 TASK CARDS: These are short activity lessons (20-30 minutes) created for teachers that provide ideas and resources for integrating free technology resources into the classroom curriculum.
 Task Cards contain: